Tanzania's Drought-Breaking Journey of Historic Proportions

-Though it lost its opening game to Zambia, Tanzania rallied to reach the CECAFA Cup Final for the first time in eight years.
+Despite its opening loss to Zambia, Tanzania reached the CECAFA Cup Final for the first time in eight years.
 The player who helped Tanzania win its first game in the African Nations Championship also scored goals when it mattered.
 Nsajigwa scored on a penalty kick to knock out Senegal in the quarterfinals.
 Then after Tanzania reach the final courtesy of a penalty shootout victory against Uganda, Nsajigwa scored four minutes before halftime against Côte d'Ivoire.
 It would be the lone goal as Tanzania secured its first CECAFA Cup since 1994.

 Tanzania hoped to gain momentum during qualifying for the 2012 Africa Cup of Nations.
-Thought it played to two 1-1 draws (including its opening qualifier in Algiers), Tanzania only managed to win one game out of the six qualifiers - a 2-1 victory against the Central African Republic courtesy of a 90th-minute goal from Mbawma Samatta.
+Thought it played to two 1-1 draws (including its opening qualifier in Algiers), Tanzania only managed to win one game out of the six qualifiers.
+That victory came against the Central African Republic courtesy of a 90th-minute goal from Mbawma Samatta.
 Following the qualification phase, Tanzania had another two-legged series to reach the second round of qualifying for the 2014 World Cup.

 Nurdin Bakari scored his first goal since the 2010 CECAFA Cup for Tanzania.
 That goal was the game-winning goal in N'Djamena proving vital in eliminating Chad on away goals after the series finished 2-2 on aggregate.
 Tanzania hoped to defend the CECAFA Cup on home soil again.
 However, Tanzania managed only a fourth-place finish despite losing four of its six overall matches, one of which included a 3-1 loss to Uganda in the semifinals.